rocketvalidator/docs-rocketvalidator/docs/api/index.md

 * `starting_url`.
 The initial URL where the Spider will start on.
 Required.
 * `max_pages`.
 The Spider will recursively follow internal links found until this limit is reached.
 Optional, defaults to 10.
-* `rate_limit`.
-Limit on the number of requests per second.
-Optional, defaults to 1.
-* `deep_crawl`.
-Boolean to enable deep link crawling.
-Optional, defaults to true.
-* `perform_html_checks`.
-Boolean to enable checks using the W3C Validator software on the Web Pages found.
-Optional, defaults to true.
-* `perform_a1yy_checks`.
-Boolean to enable checks using Deque Axe Core software on the Web Pages found.
-Optional, defaults to false.

 !!! example "Example: POST https://rocketvalidator.com/api/v1/reports"